BEJUCAL, LA HABANA PROVINCE December 24, 25, 26 and January 1st

 History and Origin of the Charangas

-Spaniards and Creoles living in Bejucal allowed the festivities to take place.
-However, with the objective of mocking them, they baptized that group of black and mixed people with the name of Musicanga (which meant disgusting and poor music) and went about forming a group they called the Malayos (which meant red roosters).
-Along with their name of Musicanga, the blacks adopted the blue color and a scorpion as their representative animal.
-On the other hand, the Malayos chose the red color and the rooster as their favorite bird.
-Thanks to the fusion of cultures that characterizes Cuban identity, racial and class differences were lost with time, and belonging to one or another side was simply determined by each person’s preference.
-So by the early 20th century, the rival groups renamed themselves: The Musicanga was called Ceiba de Plata (the Silver Silk-cotton Tree); and the Malayos, the Espina de Oro (The Golden Thorn).
+The ruling Spaniards and Creoles living in Bejucal allowed the festivities to take place.
+However they mockingly gave the title Musicanga (which meant disgusting music of poor taste) to the groups to deride them, and decided to participate by forming a group they called the Malayos (which meant red roosters).
+The Musicanga united and adopted the blue color and a scorpion as their representative animal, while the Malayos chose red and the rooster as their faunal representative.
+Thanks to the fusion of cultures that characterizes Cuban identity, racial and class differences were lost with time, and belonging to one side or the another was simply determined by each person’s preference.
+In the early 20th century, the rival groups decided to give themselves more showy names: The Musicanga was called Ceiba de Plata (the Silver Silk-cotton Tree); and the Malayos, the Espina de Oro (The Golden Thorn).